-John Ciorciari (email@example.com) is an Associate Professor of Public Policy.
-His research interests include international law and politics in the Global South, particularly in Asia.
-He has been a National Fellow at Stanford University's Hoover Institution, and as a Shorenstein Fellow at Stanford's Asia-Pacific Research Center, a Richard Holbrooke Fellow at the Asia Society, and an Andrew Carnegie Fellow.
+John Ciorciari (firstname.lastname@example.org) is an Associate Professor of Public Policy.
+His research interests include international politics and law in the Global South, particularly in Asia.
+He has been a National Fellow at Stanford University's Hoover Institution, a Shorenstein Fellow at Stanford's Asia-Pacific Research Center, a Richard Holbrooke Fellow at the Asia Society, and an Andrew Carnegie Fellow.
 From 2004-07, he served as a policy official in the U.S. Treasury Department's Office of International Affairs.
 Since 1999, he has been a legal advisor to the Documentation Center of Cambodia, which promotes memory and justice.
-He is the author of Sovereignty Sharing in Fragile States (Stanford, 2021), co-author of Hybrid Justice: The Extraordinary Chambers in the Courts of Cambodia (Michigan, 2014) and author of The Limits of Alignment: Southeast Asia and the Great Powers since 1975 (Georgetown, 2010).
+He is the author of Sovereignty Sharing in Fragile States (Stanford, 2021), co-author of Hybrid Justice: The Extraordinary Chambers in the Courts of Cambodia (Michigan, 2014) and author of The Limits of Alignment: Southeast Asia and the Great Powers Since 1975 (Georgetown, 2010).
 He is also the co-editor of The Courteous Power: Japan and Southeast Asia in the Indo-Pacific Era (Michigan, forthcoming 2021).

 Global Engagement Program Manager

 Daniel Ellis (email@example.com) is IPC's Global Engagement Program Manager (GEPM).
 As GEPM, he administers IPC's student-facing grant opportunities and the Ford School's overseas courses, including the BA Global Engagement Seminar (PubPol 480), IEDP (PubPol 674), and Introduction to Chinese Policy (PubPol 716).